HEPData/hepdata/INSTALL.rst

    docker-compose up

-In another terminal, initialize the database:
+In another terminal, initialise the database:

 .. code-block:: console

-   $ docker-compose run web bash -c "./scripts/initialise_db.sh your@email.com password"
+   $ docker-compose run web bash -c "mkdir -p /code/tmp; ./scripts/initialise_db.sh your@email.com password"

 Now open http://localhost:5000/ and HEPData should be up and running.
-(It may take a few minutes for celery to process the sample records.)
+(It may take a few minutes for Celery to process the sample records.)

 To run the tests:

 .. code-block:: console

-   $ docker-compose run web bash -c "/usr/var/sc-4.5.4-linux/bin/sc -u $SAUCE_USERNAME -k $SAUCE_ACCESS_KEY -x https://eu-central-1.saucelabs.com/rest/v1 & ./run-tests"
+   $ docker-compose run web bash -c "/usr/var/sc-4.5.4-linux/bin/sc -u $SAUCE_USERNAME -k $SAUCE_ACCESS_KEY -x https://eu-central-1.saucelabs.com/rest/v1 & ./run-tests.sh"

 Tips
 ====

-* If you see errors about ports already being allocated, ensure you're not running any of the services another way (e.g. hepdata-converter via docker).
+* If you see errors about ports already being allocated, ensure you're not running any of the services another way (e.g. hepdata-converter via Docker).
 * To run a command on a container, run the following (replacing <container_name> with the name of the container as in ``docker-compose.yml``, e.g. ``web``):

   .. code-block:: console